George E. Jonas

 George E. Jonas (December 22, 1897 – August 25, 1978) was an American businessman and philanthropist.
 He is the founder of the Louis August Jonas Foundation and Camp Rising Sun, a full scholarship, international summer camp in Red Hook, New York.
 Originally for boys aged 14–16, a girls' camp was added in 1989.
 After Jonas' retirement from business, he devoted the rest of his life to the camp.

 Biography

-George Edward Jonas was the son of Louise and Louis August Jonas, who started an international business at the turn of the 20th century making felt hats.
-The business became very successful and the family became quite wealthy.
+George Edward Jonas was the son of Louise and Louis August Jonas, who started an international business at the turn of the 20th century making felt for men's hats.
+The family was Jewish, and with business success became quite wealthy.

-Jonas attended the Naval Officers Training School during World War I and graduated from Columbia College, Columbia University in 1919.
-He served in the Office of Strategic Services during World War II.
-Jonas worked in his father's business, both in France and the United States.
-He was a partner in the Pellessier-Jonas-Rivet Manufacturing Company for many years.
+Jonas attended Columbia College, Columbia University, and was enrolled in the Naval Officers Training School there during World War I. His father died, and he left Columbia in 1919 before graduating.
+Denied position in his father's firm by the partners, Jonas was hired by a competitor whose plants were both in France and the United States.
+He became a partner in the Pellessier-Jonas-Rivet Manufacturing Company for many years.
+He later served in the Office of Strategic Services during World War II.